vekp/3d-printing/README.md

 Tiana was successful in her audition for a position in MYO's Melbourne Youth Junior Strings (MYJS) ensemble, starting in early 2024.
 Her concert attire would be completely black, so we thought that a black bow grip would make a better match for her outfit.

 I designed a grip to fit her bow, and I had it 3D printed in thermoplastic polyurethane (TPU), a flexible, durable plastic often used in items like phone cases.
+As the library makerspaces only had PLA on hand, I took my design to the University of Melbourne's [Next Lab](https://ms-kb.msd.unimelb.edu.au/next-lab) for printing.

 <figure>
     <img src="assets/img/bow_grip_onshape.png" alt="Computer render of a bow grip"/>